doczjs/docz/CONTRIBUTING.md

 ### Pull Requests

-- All pull requests have to be sent against `dev` branch.

-- The **master branch** is a snapshot of the latest stable release.
-All development should be done in dedicated branch. **Do not submit PRs against the master branch**.

-- If you are checking out from a feature or a topic different of `master` or `dev`, you have to merge back and push against the same feature.

 - Work in the **src** folder of a respective package and **DO NOT** check `dist` in the commits.

 - It's OK - and a very nice thing - to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.